 When old conservatories lose the ability to effectively retain heat, many homeowners believe this is the end of the road for the entire structure.
 However, this is certainly not the case.
 Most conservatories can be retrofitted (added to) with a new roof, with the choice of a crystal-clear glass roof, a stunning lantern roof, or the ever-popular solid tiled conservatory roof replacement.

 Each type of roof will suit most property styles, but there are certain situations where one type of roof may be more suitable than the others.
 These include:

 It’s also possible to upgrade your conservatory’s windows and doors, whilst keeping the existing walls and foundations intact.
 Did you know single glazing loses heat around twice as fast as standard double glazing?
 Upgrading from single to modern double glazing can also increase the value of your home by up to 10%.
-Or you could take a significant step up and replace your conservatory’s windows and doors with triple glazing, which can be over 5 times more effective than a single glazed conservatory.
+Or you could take a significant step up and replace your conservatory’s windows and doors with comfort glass, which can be many times more effective than a single glazed conservatory.
 Don’t forget that since October 2010, windows must have a minimum energy rating of band C to comply with Building Regulations.
 So, if your conservatory was built before 2010, chances are it falls below the minimum energy rating standards of today.